HelpWithDIY HelpWithDIY HelpWithDIY

 Wall Applications

-Snowbound makes spaces feel like home when used on walls.
+Snowbound paint makes spaces feel like home when used on walls.
 Family rooms, bedrooms, and reading corners gain a warm, inviting feel.
 The soft white tone creates a perfect balance of comfort and freshness that helps people relax in their space.

 2. Trim and Cabinet Uses